davidandym/task-conflict-in-text-to-text-learners/README.md

-The official code repository for the EMNLP 2022 findings paper "Do Text-to-Text Learners Suffer From Multi-Task Conflict?"
+The official code repository for the EMNLP 2022 findings paper:

+## "Do Text-to-Text Learners Suffer From Multi-Task Conflict?"

+Note: The code has been refactored, but not debugged.
+I will remove this note when I have tested and debugged the refactor.

 ## Synopsis